JefTek/msgraph-sdk-powershell/src/Security/Security/docs/v1.0-beta/New-MgSecurityProviderTenantSetting.md

 # New-MgSecurityProviderTenantSetting

 ## SYNOPSIS
-Create new navigation property to providerTenantSettings for Security
+Create new navigation property to providerTenantSettings for security

 ## SYNTAX